 It’s handy as I momentarily consider checking one of the kids into the hold, as we’ve each got a whopping 30-kilogram luggage allowance and we’ve barely cracked 12 between us.
 Speaking of check in, I’m blown away by the incredible ground service of the Thai Airways staff at Sydney Airport.
 They don’t even try to have me arrested when I try to check in a child and they’re friendly and extremely attentive all the way through to boarding.

-Once we do, I settle for the aisle seat behind the kids.
+On board, I settle in an aisle seat behind the kids.
 And by settle, I mean I duct tape myself into it, because there’s no way this claustrophobic mama is giving up an aisle possie or the opportunity to not be dribbled on by small people for the next nine hours and 20 minutes.

-This means the kids have scored an empty centre seat between them, so Sugarpuff straps her bunny into the spare seat belt.
+This kids have scored an empty centre seat between them, so Sugarpuff straps her bunny into the spare seat belt.
 Because even stuffed rabbits need to follow the safety instructions.

 The seats on the Boeing 747 service are surprisingly comfortable and, as I have a seven-year old seated directly in front of me, I don’t have to deal with a dreaded recliner, so the seating feels relatively spacious for the duration of the flight.